Li Lianying: Life

 As Grand Supervisor and Empress Dowager Cixi's favorite attendant, Li held a highly influential position in the inner palace.
 He had control over things such as when officials could be granted an audience with the Empress Dowager and, as such, managed to acquire wealth from the bribes he collected from officials.
 The West Empress Dowager was eager to build up more wealth, so she began to sell official titles.
 Head Eunuch Li was the middle man so he got a lot of bribes.
-When the imperial consorts infuriated Empress Dowager Cixi, Li helped them by speaking positively about them in front of the Empress Dowager.
+However, Li did not use his status to interfere in politics.
+At the same time, when the maids and eunuchs angered the Empress Dowager Cixi, Li spoke kind words and helped them in front of the Empress Dowager Cixi.
+Therefore, Qing Dynasty historical materials also have a cautious and kind evaluation of Li.
 Li was among those suspected of poisoning the Guangxu Emperor, who died in 1908 one day before Cixi's death.
 Other suspects included general Yuan Shikai and Empress Cixi.

 Li requested permission from Empress Dowager Longyu to retire after the death of Empress Dowager Cixi in 1908.
 Longyu approved his request and allowed him to return home after 100 days had passed since Cixi's death.
 Li lived the rest of his remaining years in retirement and died in 1911 before the Xinhai Revolution broke out.
 He was buried in Enjizhuang (恩濟莊) in present-day Haidian District, Beijing.
 Li was believed to have died from dysentery.
 However, when his grave was raided in 1966 during the Cultural Revolution, the raiders discovered that it contained only his skull, and hence there were rumors that he was murdered (possibly decapitated).
 Li's grave was heavily damaged during the Cultural Revolution and only a fragment of his tombstone is left.